-Registration Requirement
+Licensing Requirement

-5.6 The type of registration required depends on the functions performed by the management company in Hong Kong.
-A management company that is incorporated in Hong Kong should normally be registered as an investment adviser under the Securities Ordinance.
-However, should it undertake the distribution function in Hong Kong or otherwise deal in securities, it must also be registered as a dealer or exempt dealer under the Securities Ordinance.
+5.6 The type of licence required depends on the functions performed by the management company in Hong Kong.
+A management company should be properly licensed or registered under Part V of the Ordinance to carry on its regulated activities.